thenexthub/Codira/docs/ErrorHandlingRationale.md

     decision for Objective-C that `nil` results are errors by default.
     CF might be a different story, though.

-    When a `nil` result implies that an error has occurred, Swift should import the method as returning a non-optional result.
+    When a `nil` result implies that an error has occurred, Codira should import the method as returning a non-optional result.

 -   A few CF APIs return `void`.
 As far as I can tell, for all of these,